RIAPS/riaps-integration/riaps-x86runtime/README.md

 ## Importing the RIAPS Virtual Machine

 A virtual machine running Xubuntu 18.04 is preloaded with a tested RIAPS host environment.
-It is setup with the RIAPS specific tools, eclipse development with example applications for experimentation, and multi-architecture cross compilation capability (amd64 and armhf).
+It is setup with the RIAPS specific tools, eclipse development with example applications for experimentation, and multi-architecture cross compilation capability (amd64, armhf and aarch64).

 1) Download the exported RIAPS virtual machine appliance file (riaps_devbox_v[date].tar.gz) and untar it.
 Choose the latest date folder under https://riaps.isis.vanderbilt.edu/downloads/.
 This is an Virtual Machine Disk (.vmdk) that can be attached to VMs in both VirtualBox and VMware tools.